 We screen each potential resident to ensure their safety and that they are a good match for our recovery program.
 We have a complete list of prescription medications that are compatible with The Healing Place model on our website.
-We ask that each participant have a 30-day supply of all prescription medications upon entering The Healing Place.
+We ask that each participant have a 30-day supply of all approved prescription medications upon entering The Healing Place.
 If our program is not a good fit, we will make referrals to other community resources.
-There is a full list of resources on the website.
+There is a full list of resources on the website www.caritas.org under "Get Help."